Pankajtanwarbanna/tampermonkey-scripts/shame-meter/README.md

 This is a joke tool (sort of).
 Use at your own risk.
 May cause existential reflection and/or laughter.
 I take no responsibility for any emotional damage caused.

----

-## 🙃 Contribute

-Got roast ideas that hurt even more?
-PRs welcome.
-Let’s turn this into the most aggressively honest productivity tool on the internet.

----

-## 📜 License

-MIT – because roasting should be free.